IV. Student Financial Services

-- The actual date of proper notice will be certified by the Office of the Registrar, and refunds, when applicable, will be computed based on the certified date.
+- The actual date of proper notice will be certified by the Office of the Director of Records and Registration, and refunds, when applicable, will be computed based on the certified date.
 Refunds are not based on the last day of class attendance.

 - Pro-rata refunds to first time students attending Richard Bland College who receive Title IV financial aid will be based on Title IV requirements.

 - Withdrawal for medical or legal reasons will follow the same refund schedule as published above.

 - Housing and Board (meal) charges will be refunded according to the “Withdrawal/Cancelation” section of the Housing and Food Service Agreement.